Philip the Arab and Christianity: Christianity in the mid-3rd century

 The 3rd century was the age in which the initiative for persecution shifted from the masses to the Imperial office.
 In the 1st and 2nd centuries, persecutions were carried out under the authority of local government officials.
 Septimius Severus (r.
 193–211) and Maximin (r.
 235–38) are alleged to have issued general rescripts against the religion and targeted its clergy, but the evidence for their acts is obscure and contested.
 There is no evidence that Philip effected any changes to the Christians' legal status.
 Pogroms against the Christians in Alexandria took place while Philip was still emperor.
 There is no evidence that Philip punished, participated in or assisted the pogrom.

 No historian contests that Philip's successor Decius (r.
 249–51), called a general persecution against the Church, and most would list it as the first.
 Decius was anxious to secure himself in the imperial office.
 Before mid-December 249, Decius issued an edict demanding that all Romans, throughout the empire, make a show of sacrifice to the gods.
 Libelli were signed in Fayum in June and July 250 as demonstrations of this sacrifice.
-If the persecutions of Maximin and Septimius Severus are dismissed as fiction, Decius' edict was without precedent.
-If the Christians were believed to be Philip's friends (as Dionysius of Alexandria presents them), however, it might help explain Decius' motivations.
+If the persecutions of Maximin and Septimius Severus are dismissed as fiction, Decius's edict was without precedent.
+If the Christians were believed to be Philip's friends (as Dionysius of Alexandria presents them), however, it might help explain Decius's motivations.